hbowie/SoftDevBigIdeas-23/content/Plan-Do-Check-Act.md

 As part of the plan step, it is important to formulate a testable hypothesis that can be proven or disproven.

-Note that the plan-do-check-act cycle can be used to evaluate [alternatives][].
+Note that the plan-do-check-act cycle can be used to [[Consider Alternatives]].

 ## Do

 You must test in such a way that you can clearly see how well your plan is working.

-As <a href="http://en.wikipedia.org/wiki/Wernher_Von_Braun" class="reflink" target="ref">Wernher Von Braun</a>, famed rocket scientist, once said:
+As [[Wernher von Braun]], famed rocket scientist, once said:

-> One test result is worth one thousand expert opinions.
+{:include-quote-body:One Test Result}

 ## Check